Colorado Appoints Natural Medicine Advisory Board to Shape Psychedelic Program

 Get to know the board that will help craft Colorado's psilocybin program under the Natural Medicine Health Act (Proposition 122)

-On Friday, Governor Jared Polis announced members of the Colorado Natural Medicine Advisory Board.
-This fifteen-member board sits within the Department of Regulatory Agencies (DORA), where it will advise regulators drafting rules for the state’s psilocybin program.
-Colorado voters approved the Natural Medicine Health Act (Proposition 122) in November, triggering an eighteen-month implementation phase in which the board will complete its work.
+On January 27, 2023, Governor Jared Polis announced members of the Colorado Natural Medicine Advisory Board.
+This fifteen-member board sits within the Department of Regulatory Agencies (DORA), where it advises regulators drafting rules for the state’s psilocybin program.
+Colorado voters approved the Natural Medicine Health Act (Proposition 122) in November, triggering an eighteen-month implementation phase in which the board is completing its work.

 I’ve summarized each board member’s background below so that you can find the information in one place.
 The board consists of two types of appointees.
-The first group will serve two-year terms, and the second will serve four-year terms.
+The first group is serving two-year terms, and the second is serving four-year terms.
 All but one of the appointed members reside in Colorado.

 At least on the surface, few board members appear to have experience directly related to psychedelics.
 Though she does not mention psychedelics by name, Dr. Sofia Chavez, a board-certified natural medicine physician, describes being raised with the healing traditions of her New Mexican ancestors and continuing to learn their practices and Mesoamerican healing techniques.
 Dr. Sue Sisley, the only board member from out of state, is well known for her controlled substances research, particularly involving cannabis.
 Also an advocate for psychedelics research, Sisley supports an Arizona bill to fund clinical trials with psilocybin.